 By definition of the United States Government, your teaching assistant appointment classifies you as an employee of Syracuse University.
 The Employment Verification System, which became Federal law in 1986, requires the University (as an employer) to examine original documents to establish identity and authorize employment.
 Two forms of photo identification are necessary in order to process your paycheck.
 Please view the list of acceptable documents.

-Health Insurance and Immunization
+Health History and Immunization

-Go to the patient portal and fill out your health history as accurately and thoroughly as possible and uploading your immunization and physical examination form.
+Go to the patient portal and fill out your health history as accurately and thoroughly as possible and upload your immunization and physical examination form.
 If your health history, immunization and physical examination information is not completed and uploaded to the patient portal prior to your arrival on campus, a hold will be placed on your MySlice account and you will be ineligible to register for a second semester.

 For further information, contact: